AU-Biocommons/genome-annotation/ansible/playbooks/README.md

     ```
     ~/.ssh/config
     ```

-3. Check/update hosts (inventory) file [ansible/playbooks/hosts](hosts) and if required use limit and/or check options as required:
+3. Check/update hosts (inventory) file [ansible/playbooks/hosts](hosts) and if required use limit to specify one of the defined host groups (eg `newapollovms`) and/or check options as required:
     ```
     ansible-playbook yourplaybook.yml --limit yourinventory_server_group_name --check
     ```